-EANAB have setup specialist subgroups to progress different aspects of our remit.
-The subgroups setup so far are:
+EANAB has set up specialist subgroups to progress different aspects of our remit.
+The subgroups setup are as follows:

 To establish the provision of accurate noise contour maps that reflect reality.

 - Provide real-time information about noise